newrelic/nri-flex/docs/apis/commands.md

 # `commands`

 The `commands` API allows you to retrieve information from any application or shell command.
-It can accept multiple commands executed in sequence.
+It can accept multiple commands executed in sequence, and is platform-agnostic.
+Keep in mind that platform specific applications differ between different operating systems, and some may not be available (for example, Kubernetes).

 * [Basic usage](#Basicusage)
 * [Configuration properties](#Configurationproperties)
 * [Advanced usage](#Advancedusage)

 ##  <a name='Basicusage'></a>Basic usage

+### Linux example

 ```yaml
 name: example